Yaul language: Core argument alignment

-Speech Act Constructions
+Speech act constructions

 Ulwa has a few different construction types including declarative and interrogative (polar and content).
 This section will discuss the strategies used to achieve these constructions.

 Declarative

 Declarative constructions in Ulwa should be thought of as the 'basic' speech construction in the language.
 It follows the word order SOV, which is discussed above.
 No special intonations or strategies are needed for declarative statements, as is seen in the below example from Barlow (2018):